 Hiring the cheapest contractor and expecting them to build your dream bathroom like you seen online or from a Pinterest photo… Good luck!
 You usually get what you pay for.

-Be realistic with what you can get for your budget.
+Lastly, be realistic with what you can get for your budget.